-Explanation: The service was previously not accepting new connections because of the imposed MAXCONN limit.
-The service can now accept a new connection because at least one active connection has ended.
+- Explanation: The service was previously not accepting new connections because of the imposed MAXCONN limit.
+The service can now accept a new connection because at least one active connection has ended. - Action: None.
+Informational only.

 LWS0058I Listen socket on port number has been re-established.